nuzcraft/broughlike/README.md

 4. startGame - move level, score, gamestate to variables file
 5. startLevel - move spawnRate, spawnCounter, player to variables file
 6. drawScores - split out different sections to individual functions

+### map.js

+1. generateLevel
+    1. move treasure association to new function
+2. inBounds - change numTiles to be a parameter